traceannwhite/Flexbox-Example/flexbox-theknot.md

 ```

 ##### Main.css
-Then links to our css.
-For this lesson we will only be editing **main.css.** however you are encouraged to examine the **default.css** file as it contains additional settings that we don't have time to cover in depth.
+For this lesson we will only be editing **main.css.** however you are encouraged to examine the **default.css** file as it contains additional settings being applied to the desing.

 ```html
 <!-- OUR CSS -->